 Cancer is a disease that develops when the cells of the body become abnormal and start to grow uncontrollably.
 Prostate Cancer is a type of cancer that develops in the prostate gland in the male reproductive system.
-When the prostate cells start to grow in an uncontrollable way, it causes prostate cancer and prostate cancer is a reason for many deaths among men in the United States.
+When the prostate cells begin to grow uncontrollably, it causes prostate cancer, and prostate cancer is a reason for many deaths among men in the United States.
 The prostate gland is located below the bladder and the prostate surrounds the part of the urethra which is a tube that carries urine from the bladder.
 Due to its location, the effects of this disease are experienced mostly in the urination and ejaculation.

 Symptoms of Prostate Cancer

 There are some warning signs that you should never ignore as detecting the disease as soon as possible can help in treating it.
 Initially, it may not cause any symptoms but at later stages, it causes difficulties in urinating.
 Some of the symptoms of Prostate Cancer are